-The Forestry Team undertakes the tree management for a diverse range of clients within Leeds City Council, including the Housing, Education, Highways and Social Services.
+The Forestry Team undertakes the tree management for Leeds City Council, including the Housing, Education, Highways and Social Care departments.

-We also undertaken work for Southern Electric Contracting, for whom we address issues relating to trees affecting the district’s street lighting and, of course, we also manage the trees on land managed by Parks and Countryside such as parks, cemeteries and areas of woodland and other countryside.
+We also undertaken work for Southern Electric Contracting, relating to trees affecting the district’s street lighting.
+We also manage the trees on land managed by Parks and Countryside such as parks, cemeteries and areas of woodland and other countryside.

 As part of the Council’s peace and emergency planning system we provide a 24/7 emergency standby and call-out service throughout the City.
-This means we have members of the team on-call, who will attend any situation where a tree is presenting a hazard to either people or property, at any hour of the day.
+We have members of the team on-call 24 hours a day.
+We attend any situation where a tree is presenting a hazard to either people or property.
+Visit our Tree emergencies page for more information.

-Leeds City Council, like all landowners, has a duty of care for the people who use the land we own and manage or who are our neighbours.
-To this end, the Forestry Team ensures that the trees for which we have responsibility, are safely managed, so that they don’t pose an unreasonable risks to people or property.
-Additionally, we also ensure that any legislative requirements, that we need to meet in order to ensure good practice within industry standards, are met.
+Leeds City Council has a duty of care for the people who use the land we own and manage or who are our neighbours.
+The Forestry Team ensures that the trees for which we have responsibility are safely managed, so that they don’t pose an unreasonable risks to people or property.
+Additionally we also ensure that any legislative requirements and industry good practice are met.

 We inspect and risk assess trees in order to prioritise our work.
 Trees are given a category following inspection.